'Biggest Loser' Nudges Many Viewers To Think Thin

 Lifestyle habits tend to be social.
 If people around you are working out at the gym all the time, then exercise is likely to seem normal, explains Just.
 And if everyone on TV is losing weight, this may become the new norm — or at least the new goal.

 "It makes you feel like: If they can do it, I can do it," says Season 11 Biggest Loser contestant Marci Crozier of Valparaiso, IN.
-She lost more than 75 pounds during the season she appeared, and two years later, she's kept her goals.
+She lost more than 75 pounds during the season she appeared, and so far, she's kept her goals.

 The survey is just a snapshot in time.
 It's not clear whether the aspirations of losing weight and exercise will materialize into long-term lifestyle changes.
 But it's clear that those who are watching are mostly individuals who could benefit from the change.
 Seventy-three percent of respondents who say they've been influenced by reality weight-loss shows admit they are either overweight or obese, according to the poll.